DASISH/dwan-documentation/examples.md

     </actionList>
 </responseBody>
 ```
-*PUT api/annotations/1d02f393-da25-4246-934c-876222a2d7fb/permissions* (performed by the owner)
+####PUT api/annotations/1d02f393-da25-4246-934c-876222a2d7fb/permissions

+Performed by the owner.
 Supplementary updating the list of permissions in the annotation.
 If the principal is listed in this body,  her/his access level is updated accrording to what is given in the body.

 Request body: